-During the three months ended March 31, 2010 and 2009, the Company incurred \$2.9 million and \$2.7 million of costs, respectively, related to fulfillment of the technical enablement milestones under the International Business Machines Corporation ("IBM") Alliance Agreement ("Alliance").
-The reimbursement of these costs was recorded as a reduction of the Alliance agreement liability and a reduction in capitalizable costs under ASC 985-20 in the accompanying condensed consolidated balance sheets and a reduction of operating expenses in the accompanying condensed consolidated statements of operations for the three months ended March 31, 2010 and 2009.
+During the three months ended September 30, 2010 and 2009, the Company incurred \$2.2 million and \$3.7 million of costs, respectively, related to fulfillment of the technical enablement milestones under the International Business Machines Corporation ("IBM") Master Alliance Agreement, as amended (the "Alliance").
+During the nine months ended September 30, 2010 and 2009, the Company incurred \$7.6 million and \$9.4 million of costs, respectively, related to fulfillment of the technical enablement milestones.
+The reimbursement of these costs was recorded as a reduction of the Alliance agreement liability and a reduction in capitalizable costs under ASC 985-20, Software - Cost of Software to be Sold, Leased, or Marketed, in the accompanying condensed consolidated balance sheets and a reduction of operating expenses in the accompanying condensed consolidated statements of operations for the three and nine months ended September 30, 2010 and 2009.
+As of September 30, 2010 and December 31, 2009, \$20.7 million was refundable subject to achievement of future milestones.